This article discusses best practices for backing up and restoring Microsoft SQL databases off of a Datto SIRIS device.

-Given that SQL (in this instance) is a Microsoft-leveraged service held within Windows, ShadowSnap can backup the databases with these considerations:
+Given that SQL (in this instance) is a Microsoft-leveraged service held within Windows, the Datto solution can backup the databases with these considerations:

-- SQL backups should be configured separately from volume-based image backups, to allow for the most prudent database-level restoration methods.
+- Configure SQL backups separately from volume-based image backups, to allow for the most prudent database-level restoration methods.

-- Alternatively, should the database need to be restored from our existing backups, we can leverage the virtualization capabilities of the datto to allow for SQL backups to be taken off of the running VM.
+- Alternatively, should the database need to be restored from our existing backups, we can leverage the virtualization capabilities of the Datto device to take SQL backups off of the running VM.

 - Microsoft's overview of SQL backups can be found here: http://msdn.microsoft.com/en-us/library/ms175477.aspx